Topics

 Employers also may reasonably anticipate a greater number of age discrimination lawsuits with the aging Baby Boomer population.

-In-depth review of the spectrum of California employment law requirements HR must follow with respect to involuntary terminations.
+In-depth review of the spectrum of Georgia employment law requirements HR must follow with respect to recruiting.

 This legal insight analyzes Supreme Court precedent on the Reasonable Factor Other Than Age Defense and a new EEOC rule that makes it harder for employers to establish the RFOA defense in a disparate impact discrimination claim under the ADEA.